Heinrich Rickert (politician): Parliamentarian

 Rickert was elected a member of the Prussian House of Representatives in 1870 and a member of the German Parliament in 1874.
 From 1875 to 1878 Rickert was also member and president of the diet of the Province of Prussia until the separation of the province into East and West Prussia in 1878.

 In a political conflict about the defense budget, fiscal bills and the Kulturkampf policy Rickert left his party and founded the left-liberal Liberal Union ("Secessionists") in 1880, Rickert led the party and published their "Reichsblatt" since 1882.

 In March 1884 the Liberal Union merged with the German Progress Party and formed the German Free-minded Party.
-Rickert became the co-chairman next to Eugen Richter (1838–1906), but left the party again in a conflict regarding the defense budget in 1893.
-He and several other former "Secessionists" now formed the Free-minded Union, which was led by Rickert until his death in 1902.
+Rickert joined Eugen Richter as co-chairman but left the party again in a conflict regarding the defense budget in 1893.
+He and several other former "Secessionists" now formed the Free-minded Union, which he led until his death in 1902.